corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/api/api-crypto-extensions.md

 section_menu: corda-5-beta
 ---

 The `corda-crypto` module is one of several modules of the `Corda Crypto API`.
 The module defines low-level services that can be used to extend functionality of the Corda Crypto Library by implementing them in a CPK.
-The dependencies on Corda Crypto API are shown in the diagram below.

-{{< figure src="public-crypto-api-usage.png" figcaption="Corda Crypto API" alt="Corda Crypto API dependencies" >}}

 # Extending Supported Digest Algorithms